 How much is your home worth?
 Keep in mind the real estate value of your home is not the same amount as what it would cost to rebuild your home.
 Don’t include the cost of your land when determining your coverage.

 How much would your house need to be updated?
-If building codes have been updated since your house was built, this may also cause the cost to reconstruct your home to be more expensive today.
+If building codes have been updated since your house was built, your home might cost more to reconstruct today.

 How much is a home insurance deductible?